ssantichaivekin/empress/Readme.md

 ```
 If the command gives you a python version (say, `3.7.8`) it means you have `python3.7` installed.
 If it says `command not found`, you have to follow the steps below to install `python3.7`.

 If you don't have `python3.7` installed in your computer, you can download the installer from [python.org website](https://www.python.org/downloads/release/python-378/).
 For macOS, choose the macOS 64-bit installer.
 For Windows, choose the Windows x86-64 executable installer.
-I could not find the installer for linux on python.org.
+There is currently no installer for linux on python.org.
 Alternatively, you could download python3.7 from [Anaconda website](https://www.anaconda.com/products/individual#Downloads) or from your favorite package manager tool such as `apt-get`.

 ### Install pipenv package manager
 Empress uses [pipenv](https://pipenv-fork.readthedocs.io/en/latest/) as its package manager to install dependencies.
-You can install pipenv by going to the terminal and type in the command:
+You can install pipenv using the terminal and typing in the command:
 ```bash
 pip3 install pipenv  # use python3 pip to install pipenv
 ```